CroydonLibraryCodeClub/croydonlibrarycodeclub.github.io/README.md

 # Fixing sonic-pi
 Sonic Pi should now work with the stock installs, but you need to run qjackctl first.

+# Fix annoying keyring popup

+This menu usually pops up multiple times when trying to use Google Chrome.

+Open the `Passwords and Keys` program, right click to open the context menu for the `Login` entry, and set the password to blank.

 # Installing Visual Studio Code

 Install from [this](https://go.microsoft.com/fwlink/?LinkID=760868) link.